fl-hub/icons/README.md

 # icons
-Transparent background icons you can freely use.
+Icons you can use for your profiles or portfolio